billreiss/breiss_DevRadio/OpenAIRecommendationAppMaui/README.md

 If your project name is different, you'll need to change the location of the `appsettings.json` file.

 Now that we have our helper service registered, and the `MainPage` is registered, we can do dependency injection to import the service into `MainPage`.
-Update `MainPage.xaml.cs` as follows:
+Update `MainPage.xaml.cs` as follows, replacing the default constructor:

 ```
         OpenAIService openAIService;